Non-Stationary Inventory Control with Lead Times: Related Literature

 We discuss the lines of research most closely related to the study of non-stationary online learning and its applications in inventory control.
 For more background, we refer the reader to the books \cite{agarwal2019reinforcement, lattimore2020bandit} for multi-armed bandits, and \citet{sutton1998reinforcement, puterman2014markov, bertsekas2019reinforcement} for RL.
 Further details on inventory control models are in \citet{porteus1990stochastic, zipkin2000foundations}.

 \paragraph{Non-Stationary Bandits.} Multi-armed bandits provide a canonical model for the exploration-exploitation trade-off in sequential decision-making.
-Most works assume a stationary environment, in which the learner’s objective is to compete with the best fixed arm.
+Most works assume a stationary environment, in which the objective is to compete with the best fixed arm.
 In non-stationary settings, however, the learner aims to minimize dynamic regret, comparing their performance against the best time-varying sequence of arms.
 This requires algorithms to carefully balance exploiting historical data with discarding information that has become outdated due to changes in the reward function.

 One major line of research focuses on {\em switching bandits}, where the costs of $K$ arms may undergo abrupt changes, with at most $S$ piecewise stationary segments over the horizon~$T$ \citep{garivier2011upper}. \citet{auer2002nonstochastic} show that any algorithm faces a dynamic regret of $\Omega(\sqrt{KST})$.
-Algorithms designed for switching bandits typically use either passive adaptation (through discounting or sliding windows)~\citep{kocsis2006discounted, garivier2008upper}, or active adaptation, combining stationary algorithms with explicit change point detection~\citep{hartland2007change,liu2018change,cao2019nearly,huang2025change}.
+Algorithms designed for switching bandits typically use either passive adaptation (through discounting or sliding windows)~\citep{kocsis2006discounted, garivier2011upper}, or active adaptation, combining stationary algorithms with explicit change point detection~\citep{hartland2007change,liu2018change,cao2019nearly,foussoul2023mnl,lindstaahl2023change,huang2025change}.
 Because the latter have shown better performance empirically~\citep{peng2024complexity}, the algorithms we propose follow an active-adaption paradigm.
 While most algorithms require prior knowledge of $S$, an important exception is \citet{auer2019adaptively} who show that it is possible to attain the same regret without knowledge of the number of switches.
 The authors introduce \ADSWITCH, an arm-elimination algorithm that judiciously triggers exploration among all suboptimal arms to balance the regret incurred by detection delay with that incurred by exploitation. \cite{besson2022efficient} obtain similar guarantees under a minimum separation condition on change points.
+We employ ideas from \ADSWITCH in the lost-sales setting when $L = 0$, where we additionally exploit the information feedback by exploring only the largest base-stock policy $U$.

 A second major framework quantifies non-stationarity using a total variation budget $V$, which measures the cumulative change of the cost of any arm and thus captures drifting environments in which changes occur gradually over time~\citep{besbes2015non}. \citet{besbes2014stochastic} show a minimax lower bound of $\Omega((KV)^{1/3}T^{2/3})$ and propose a near-optimal algorithm for the case of known $V$. \citet{cheung2022hedging} introduce an algorithm designed for unknown variation budgets which, however, achieves sub-optimal regret $\tilde{\mathcal{O}}((KV)^{1/3} T^{2/3} + K^{1/4} T^{3/4})$.
 Other variants of non-stationary bandits include rotting, restless, and Brownian bandits~\citep{levine2017rotting,whittle1988restless,seznec2020single,ortner2012regret,slivkins2008adapting}.